paulovcmedeiros/toml-formatter/README.md

 See also the [online documentation](https://paulovcmedeiros.github.io/toml-formatter-docs).

 ## Configuration
 To modify the default options for the package, add a `[tool.toml-formatter]` section in your project's `pyproject.toml` file.
+Alternatively, you can pass the `--config-file-path` option to select a different config file.
 Please take a look at the [online documentation](https://paulovcmedeiros.github.io/toml-formatter-docs/toml_formatter.html#toml_formatter.formatter_options.FormatterOptions) for more information about the supported configuration options.

 To see the configs in use, please run
 ```bash